 How to Disable Payment Methods in WooCommerce

-There are 3 major ways through which you can disable the payment methods in WooCommerce.
+There are three significant ways to disable payment methods in WooCommerce.
 They are:

 We’ll go through each of these options in detail one by one.